 Important Takeaways

-• Fabric to Use: The first and foremost decision is to match the knit structure of the fabric to the impact level of the sports bra.
+- Fabric to Use: Match the knit structure of the fabric to the impact level of the sports bra.

-• Low-Impact Rule: For yoga and pilates, Single Knit (Jersey) is the right fabric due to the comfort and flexibility that it offers.
+- Low-Impact Rule: For yoga and pilates, Single Knit (Jersey) is the right fabric.

-• The High-Impact Leader: The premium Air Layer fabric is the only one that can give the designer such a level of support for high-impact design.
+- The High-Impact Leader: Air Layer provides the highest level of support for high-impact designs.

-The Concept: Fabric KPIs as the Main Command of Sports Bra Success
+The Concept: Core Fabric KPIs for Sports Bra Performance

-• Durability & Recovery: This refers to the fabric's properties, which allow it to survive repeated stretching, washing, and skin oil contact.
+- Durability & Recovery: This refers to the fabric's properties, which allow it to survive repeated stretching, washing, and skin oil contact.
 A poorly recovering fabric will "bag" out and lose its support qualities quickly.
+Per ASTM D4964, recovery should be ≥90% after 10 stretch cycles.

 High Impact vs. Low Impact: A Fabric-First Framework